wrynearson/wrynearson.github.io/src/pages/weather-anomaly.md

 client: development seed
 role: builder
 ---
 Summer 2026 in Europe has been hot.
 We've heard about it in the local and [global](https://www.nytimes.com/2026/08/14/climate/europe-heat-waves-jet-stream.html?eafs_enabled=false) news.
+People either:

+1. Read about abnormal weather, which depends on someone determining that it's worth writing about;
+2. Are warned about it by their meteo service, which is based on thresholds and not the degree of abnormality;
+3. Experience it, potentially without adequate warning.